ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/manual.md

 ___

-**Static Gain Compensation（SGC）**
+**Static Gain Compensation（S）**

-- OFF: turn off SGC
+- Press: turn on Static Gain Compensation
-- ON: turn on SGC
+- Release: turn off Static Gain Compensation
-- You can also click on the label on the left to switch options

 > SGC estimates the amount of compensation from filters' parameters.
 SGC is **inaccurate**.
 However, it **will NOT affect the dynamic of the main-chain signal**.

 ___

-**Auto Gain Compensation (AGC)**
+**Auto Gain Compensation (A)**

-- OFF: turn off AGC
+- Press: turn on Auto Gain Compensation
-- ON: turn on AGC
+- Release: turn off Auto Gain Compensation
-- You can also click on the label on the left to switch options

 > AGC calculates the difference between the loudness of the main-chain signal before/after filters and applies the corresponding gain.
 Therefore, **AGC will affect the dynamic of the main-chain signal**.
 >
 > When AGC is on, the output main-chain signal will pass through a hard clipper at 0 dB.
+>
+> AGC does not have effect under [Linear Phase](#filter-structure).

 ___